crystalidea/qt-build-tools/README.md

 For macOS we currently distribute two binaries:

-- Modern, compiled with [Qt 5.15.10](5.15.10) for macOS 10.13+.
-If you do not own a commercial license, you can still use [Qt 5.15.2](5.15.2), the folder contains number of mostly macOS-related patches already applied in order to be compiled and used normally on modern macOS versions (e.g. Big Sur or Monterey).
-Building universal binaries for both x86_64 & Apple Silicon with Qt 5.15.2 is tricky, [but possible](https://github.com/crystalidea/macdeployqt-universal).
+- Modern, compiled with [Qt 5.15.14](5.15.14) for macOS 10.13+.
+If you do not own a commercial license, you can use older [Qt 5.15.x](https://crystalidea.com/blog/qt-5-15-lts-commercial-source-code).

 - Legacy, compiled with [Qt 5.6.3](5.6.3) for macOS 10.7-10.12.
 The folder contains several macOS-related patches ([QTBUG-40583](https://bugreports.qt.io/browse/QTBUG-40583), [QTBUG-18624](https://bugreports.qt.io/browse/QTBUG-18624), [QTBUG-52536](https://bugreports.qt.io/browse/QTBUG-52536), [QTBUG-63451](https://bugreports.qt.io/browse/QTBUG-63451) ) already applied in order to be compiled and used normally.
 For compilation we use macOS 10.13 and XCode 8.

-To apply patches and compile Qt the same as we do, simply copy the contents of the folder ([Qt 5.15.2](5.15.2) or [Qt 5.6.3](5.6.3)) to the official Qt source tree (overwriting existing files of cause).
+To apply patches and compile Qt the same as we do, simply copy the contents of the folder ([Qt 5.15.14](5.15.14) or [Qt 5.6.3](5.6.3)) to the official Qt source tree (overwriting existing files of cause).

 Compiling your app with both modern and legacy Qt can be done on modern macOS with [XCode](https://apps.apple.com/us/app/xcode/id497799835?mt=12).